Phone-GWP-group

 Extended Producer Responsibility (EPR)

-The UK government is rolling out a new Extended Producer Responsibility (EPR) system for packaging.
+Extended Producer Responsibility (EPR) is a new legislation that the UK government is rolling out for packaging.
 Producers will now be responsible for the full net cost of managing packaging once it becomes waste.

 • It requires obligated producers to collect and report detailed packaging data.